oplS16projects/Lora-Cruz/README.md

 * click run at the top right

 When running you can click on the buttons labled with the specific actions to be performed and the output of your actions will be displayed.The attack numbers are randomly generated so when you fight against the monster you can kill them instantly or they can do the same to you.Is RNG on your side?

-You may want to link to your latest release for easy downloading by people (such as Mark).

-Include what file to run, what to do with that file, how to interact with the app when its running, etc.